August 1, 2025

 Founder Stories

-Or minute of realizing your emergency is by design
+Or minute of realizing you’ve been duct-taping your business for years

 Join the “most offbeat” Businessletter on business, systems and freedom.